Zn4AoZ/Handy-Toolx/README.md

 No sign-up, no uploads, no tracking.
 Just open and use.

-You are welcomed to use this repository as a template and create even better and useful tools
+**You are welcomed to use this repository as a template and create even better and useful tools.**